-P5106 Personality Theories
+P5106 Personality and Counseling Theories

 This is an in-depth survey of the theories of personality, presenting major theorists who represent the psychoanalytic, neopsychoanalytic, life-span.
 Trait, humanistic, cognitive, behavioral and social-learning approaches, as well as clinical and experimental work.
 The course will also explore how race, gender and culture issues figure in the study of personality and in personality assessment.
-Finally, we will briefly examine some of the issues of: genetics, environment, learning, parental influences, developmental aspects, consciousness and unconscious influences.
+Finally, we will briefly examine some of the issues of genetics, environment, learning, parental influences, developmental aspects, consciousness and unconscious influences.
+Counseling Theories will explore the historical origins and evolution of contemporary models of psychotherapy and counseling, and current professional research and practice in the field.
+The student will learn various intervention modalities that may be applied to similar client presentations, and gain insights on how to tailor the most appropriate intervention for a specific client, and develop his/her personal paradigm for counseling.
+Spiritual issues are often an integral but subtle part of counseling process; students will enhance their abilities to recognize and address these issues from a Pagan perspective.